Do you want to know what’s the best scope for AR-15?

-Although it’s the cheapest of our scopes, it does not have variable magnification.
+Although it’s the cheapest of all the scopes here, it does not have variable magnification.
 If you’re more of a long-range shooter, you’ll require more than its 3x power.
 On the other hand, it’s perfect for security and close-range target practice.
+(That’s why I recommended it in my best Mini 14 scope guide).
 If you want the best scope for AR-15 varmint rifle, look no further than this Nikon classic.

 What’s The Best Scope For AR-15?

-Bushnell and Vortex brings us swiftness and perfect illumination with two different focal planes.
+Monstrum Tactical and Vortex brings the swiftness and perfect illumination with two different focal planes.

 Then last, but definitely not least, Leupold offers consistent quality with endless reticle options for reasonable prices.